openconfig/featureprofiles/feature/qos/ecn/otg_tests/dscp_transparency_test/README.md

 * wait 1 minutes; stop traffic generation.
 * Verify using DUTPort3 telemetry that:
     * Drops are seen in NC1 queue on DUTPort3
-    * all queues but NC1 reports nzero transmit packets, octets.
+    * all queues but NC1 reports zero transmit packets, octets.
     * NC1 queue reports non-zero transmit packets, octets.
-* Verify on ATEPort3 that all flows are recived w/o DSCP modification - all 16 values are observed.
+* Verify on ATEPort3 that all flows are received w/o DSCP modification - all 16 values are observed.
 * verify on ATEPort3 that:
-    * all recived packets with DSCP has CE value
+    * all received packets with DSCP has CE value

 ## Config Parameter Coverage